-Dr. Mark Finlayson is Assistant Professor of Computer Science in the School of Computing and Information Sciences at Florida International University (FIU).
+Dr. Mark A. Finlayson is an Eminent Scholar Chaired Associate Professor of Computer Science in the School of Computing and Information Sciences at Florida International University (FIU).
 He received his Ph.D. in Computer Science and Cognitive Science from MIT in 2012 under the supervision of Patrick H. Winston.
 He also received his M.S. from MIT in 2001 and his B.S. from the University of Michigan in 1998, both in Electrical Engineering.
 Before joining SCIS he was a Research Scientist in MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) for 2½ years.
 His research focuses on representing, extracting, and using higher-order semantic patterns in natural language, especially focusing on narrative.
 His work intersects artificial intelligence, computational linguistics, and cognitive science.
 He directs the Cognac Laboratory (The Cognition, Language, and Culture lab), whose members focus on investigating the science of narrative from a computational point of view.
 His research has been funded by the NSF, NIH, DARPA, OSD, ONR, DHS, and IBM.
 He was the recipient of an NSF CAREER Award in 2018 and an IBM Faculty Award in 2019.
-He was named Edison Fellow for Artificial Intelligence for 2019 at the US Patent and Trademark Office (USPTO).
+He was named Edison Fellow for Artificial Intelligence for 2019-2021 at the US Patent and Trademark Office (USPTO).
 He has received multiple teaching awards at FIU, plus an FIU faculty award for research and creative activities in 2019.